-There are an abundant variety of Black tea blends mixed with exotic leaves such as bergamot, blackcurrant, and rosehip.
+There are abundant Black tea blends mixed with exotic leaves such as bergamot, blackcurrant, and rosehip.
 Some of the well-known types are Earl Grey, English Breakfast, and Irish Breakfast teas.

 Of all six types of tea, Black tea contains the highest caffeine content, but still less than a cup of coffee.

 Black tea’s health benefits are supported by science and meta-analysis.
-The tea leaf extracts contain numerous beneficial health compounds and antioxidants for your body and mind.
+In addition, the tea leaf extracts contain numerous beneficial health compounds and antioxidants for your body and mind.

 #1 Boost overall wellness